Faisal146/craft-place/README.md

 # Sweet Home

 this a House and Property rent or sale website project

+# **website category**

+** Art and Painting **

+live site link --

--- this website made with react and firebase
+# this website made with

+1. react
+2. firebase
+3. express
+4. mongo db

-Freatures of this website
+# Freatures of this website

 1. Fully responsive and fast
 2. Log in and sign in freature
 3. User can update their profile
- 4. All kind of properties listed
+4. All kind of Art and craft listed
 5.  using Firebase authentication system
+6.  user can add their own items

-Npm Packages used -
+# Npm Packages used -

 1. React icons
 2.  firebase
 3.  font awesome
 4.  react slider
 5.  sweet alert
+6.  slik slider
+7.  tailwind and daisy ui

 # React + Vite